 There is no fixed curriculum since the program is designed for motivated students at a range of levels.
 The department offers intensive training in both ancient languages at all levels; students are placed into courses in accordance with their level of preparation.

 Students will normally take one course in each language, though the program is designed to be flexible and to accommodate the needs and interests of the individual student.
 Students who have had previous training in both languages often enroll for one year, but, depending upon interests, those who have not had both languages prior to enrolling often stay in the program for two years.

 How to Apply

 Prospective students must submit the following materials: a brief letter describing prior experience with Latin and Ancient Greek, and explaining the role the applicant hopes this program will play in his or her professional development

 - an official college transcript

-- two letters from instructors familiar with the applicant's academic work; letters that address the student's experience with the ancient languages are most helpful.
-These should be sealed separately in envelopes with the recommender's signature across the back seal.
+- two letters from instructors familiar with the applicant’s academic work; letters that address the student’s experience with the ancient languages are most helpful.
+If sent by the applicant, these letters should be sealed separately in envelopes with the recommender’s signature across the back seal.

-Students who are admitted to the program will receive a letter of acceptance, and will be asked to make a non-refundable deposit of $500.00.
-For best consideration applications should reach the Department of Classics by April 3, 2017.
+Students who are admitted to the program will receive a letter of acceptance and will be asked to make a non-refundable deposit of $500.00.
+For best consideration applications should reach the Department of Classics by April 15.